 Peanut Butter Banana Bread

 Can I turn this into muffins?

-Absolutely!
-Spoon the batter into a lined muffin pan and bake at the same temperature for 15 – 20 minutes, or until a toothpick inserted comes out clean.
+Yes.
+Divide the batter between a lined muffin tin and bake for 15–20 minutes, or until a toothpick inserted comes out clean.

+Peanut Butter Banana Bread